 Each figure is framed by their own arch, yet even with a column between them, they are connected by their eyes, and by the words that pass between them.
-Their bodies echo each other leaning together.
-The are also connected by Gabriel’s gesture toward Mary.
-In art it is always advantageous to take note of someone pointing.
+Their bodies echo each other leaning together, Gabriel’s posture almost interpreted as bowing down to Mary.
+Mary and Gabriel are also connected by Gabriel’s gesture toward Mary.
+In art it is always wise to take note of someone pointing.
 It’s as if the artist is saying, here…pay attention.
 In this case Gabriel is pointing with one hand to Mary, and with the other to God, as he explains why he has come.
 Mary and Gabriel are both spatially and spiritually connected in this moment.

-Above Mary, we see the dove, symbol of the Holy Spirit in a burst of light.
-Just above the dove in a roundel is the prophet Isaiah who prophesied , Therefore the Lord himself will give you a sign: The virgin will conceive and give birth to a son, and will call him Immanuel (which means God with us).
+Above Mary, we see a dove, the symbol of the Holy Spirit in a burst of light.
+The Bible says that Mary will conceive a child miraculously by the Holy Spirit.
+Just above the dove is a roundel with an older, bearded man.
+Some have interpreted this to be God the Father, who is watching the unfolding scene, others believe this is the prophet Isaiah who prophesied , Therefore the Lord himself will give you a sign: The virgin will conceive and give birth to a son, and will call him Immanuel (which means God with us).